Advertisement

 Find a growth serum and stick with it

-Like any resolution, consistency is key.
+Consistency is key to change.
 This is true for plenty of hair care habits, but especially growth serums.
 Should you decide to invest in a new growth product (our favorite options here) allow at least three months before evaluating whether or not it's working for you.

 Some brands may show before and after photos in their advertisements, which can get your hopes up for instant results.
 However, the fine print often reveals testers using the serum for three, six, or even 12 months before peak results appear—so be patient.